Training structure

 Faculty of Science

-The three main models of irrigation worldwide - large-scale hydraulics, community irrigation and private irrigation - are presented in their historical context, based on an in-depth documentary analysis and illustrations of concrete cases, with a focus on the Mediterranean region.
+The three major models of irrigation worldwide—large-scale hydraulic systems, community irrigation, and private irrigation—are presented in their historical context, based on an in-depth documentary analysis and illustrations of specific cases, with a focus on the Mediterranean region.

-These three different irrigation models are presented (ideology, construction, water management, agricultural development, actors, etc.) using a theoretical framework based on oxymorons.
-These models are then illustrated through various case studies, presented in PowerPoint presentations, videos and articles.
+These three different irrigation models are presented (ideology, construction, water management, agricultural development, stakeholders, etc.) using a theoretical framework based on oxymorons.
+These models are then illustrated through various concrete examples, presented in PowerPoint presentations, videos, and articles.

-The main references for each type of irrigation system will be presented and discussed.
+The various main references for each type of irrigation system will be presented and discussed.
 Each irrigation model is discussed with the students, who present their analyses through a guided exercise.
-Once the three irrigation models are understood, the course focuses on the analysis of rural development models linked to irrigation.
-The analysis is based on a critical analysis of dualistic development theory, applied to irrigation systems.
+Once the three irrigation models are understood, the course focuses on the analysis of rural development models related to irrigation.
+The analysis is based on a critical analysis of the dualist theory of development, applied to irrigation systems.

 Water and development